aip-dev/aip.dev/aip/general/0210/aip.md

 Character encoding tends to be an area we often gloss over, so a quick primer:

-- Strings are just ordered bytes that represent text according to some encoding format.
+- Strings are just sequences of bytes that represent text according to some encoding format.
 - When we talk about **characters**, we sometimes mean Unicode **code points**, which are 21-bit unsigned integers `0` through `0x10FFFF`.